 In October 2006, the FDIC issued a final rule to implement the one-time deposit insurance assessment credit as required by the Federal Deposit Insurance Reform Act of 2005.
 Under the final rule, institutions eligible for the one-time assessment credit are those that were in existence on December 31, 1996, and paid a deposit insurance assessment prior to that date, or are a successor to such an institution.
-The FDIC will apply an eligible institution's assessment credit (less any portion of the credit transferred to another institution) against the institution's future assessments to the maximum extent allowed by the statute beginning in 2007.
-An institution may view its Preliminary Statement of One-Time Credit through FDIC connect, the FDIC's e-business portal.
+The FDIC began to apply an eligible institution's assessment credit (less any portion of the credit transferred to another institution) against the institution's quarterly deposit insurance assessments to the maximum extent allowed by the statute starting with the assessment for the first quarter of 2007.
+All institutions have been provided a Statement of One-Time Credit through FDICconnect, the FDIC's e-business portal.

-For Call Report purposes, an eligible institution should not recognize an asset (or a corresponding credit to income) in 2006 for the amount of the one-time assessment credit that the FDIC has allocated to it.
+For Call Report purposes, an eligible institution should not recognize an asset (or a corresponding credit to income) in 2006 or 2007 for the amount of the one-time assessment credit that the FDIC has allocated to it.
 An eligible institution should recognize its assessment credit, to the extent it remains available and is allowed to be used, as a reduction in the insurance assessment expense the institution would otherwise be required to accrue each quarter beginning in 2007.
+For assessment periods in 2007, the FDIC is required to apply an eligible institution's available assessment credit to cover up to 100 percent of its deposit insurance assessment, with the actual percentage determined based on the institution's risk category and other factors.
+However, this percentage decreases to 90 percent for assessment periods in 2008.